ViGrey/airgap2020-nes/README.md

 The Twitch chat data in its entirety can be found in `src/twitchchat/ntsc.txt` and `src/twitchchat/pal.txt`.
 There is some strange formatting to represent wait time before posting the next message and splits for word/line wrapped text, but the Twitch chat data can be found there.

-There is also no guarantee that all of the Twitch chat data.
+There is also no guarantee that all of the Twitch chat data is in this ROM.
 There is the chance that bot used for logging Twitch chat data may have had networking issues at some point throughout the conference.

 ------